✦ My Life is a Lamp ✦ My Home is a Lighthouse

 16-8 Help Launch New Disciple-Making Spiritual Communities

-Matthew 24:14This Good News of the Kingdom will be preached in the whole world for a testimony to all the nations, and then the end will come.
+Matthew 24:14 (NLT)[14] And the Good News about the Kingdom will be preached throughout the whole world, so that all nations will hear it; and then the end will come.

 1. What can we learn from the Apostle Paul about resourcing and overseeing leaders we have sent to launch new Spiritual Communities?
 Acts 14:21-22; Acts 14:26-28; Acts 15:36-41